balena-io-experimental/datadog-demo/README.md

 - Don't use `sed` to crowbar environment variables into YAML
 - More testing
 - Smaller image (currently using Debian, and it's at 676MB)
+- Document how to add tags of your own